calblueprint/constitution/Current_Constitution.md

 ### 1. Executive Committee

-1. The Executive Committee shall be composed of a President, Internal Vice President, External Vice President, Vice President of Projects, Vice President of Technology, and Vice President of Design chosen at the end of the previous semester by election from the general membership.
+1. The Executive Committee shall be composed of a President, Internal Vice President, External Vice President, Vice President of Projects, Vice President of Technology, Vice President of Design, and Vice President of Operations chosen at the end of the previous semester by election from the general membership.
 2. Consent of the Executive Committee is when two-thirds of its members agree.
 The quorum for decision making is two-thirds of Executive Committee members.
 3. When vacancies happen in the Executive Committee, the Executive Committee is responsible to fill such vacancies.
 When vacancies happen in project groups, the Executive Committee is responsible to fill such vacancies.
 4. Each member of the Executive Committee shall be responsible for carrying out any duties apart from those below as consented upon by the Executive Committee.